What Is DACA?

 Undocumented people living in the United States must prove the following criteria to be eligible for DACA:

-- Have resided in the United States since at least June 15, 2007 through now
+- have resided in the United States since at least June 15, 2007 through today

 For those granted DACA, it may take four to eight months after submitting necessary forms to receive an Employment Authorization Card.